 Think of Pulsatilla when: the person cries openly, craves and feels better for sympathy and physical affection, and becomes dependent and needy.

 Staphysagria can be used for a breakup when the relationship involved physical or mental-emotional abuse.
 The person is often gentle, selfless and romantic but overly compliant and yielding.
 As a result, feelings of humiliation, mortification, and indignation are likely.
 Anger is suppressed, though there may be the occasional explosive outburst during which the person may throw things.
 Stammering or shaking with emotion (especially anger) is common and physical problems may include styes and urinary tract infections.

 Think of Staphysagria when: the relationship has been abusive and humiliating, the person is gentle and yielding, and anger is suppressed.

 To learn how often and how long to use the above remedies for the negative emotions of a broken relationship, read How Often Should I Take a Dose of My Remedy

-Not every painful event of life can be avoided but that doesn’t mean we have to become stuck in their unpleasantness.
-Homeopathy can help us process what’s happened in a healthy and timely manner.
+Not every painful event of life can be avoided, but that doesn’t mean we have to become trapped in them.
+Homeopathy can help us process negative events in a healthy and timely manner.
 If you are the sort of person who is ruled by your emotions, or feels ‘swamped’ when things go badly, don’t wallow – think of homeopathy.